bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_result_enum.md

 For now we'll use the `unwrap` method.
 We'll explore different ways of handling a `Result` and doing proper error handling later on in this course.

-For now, let's our function so that we are actually working with the underlying vector of bytes and not the wrapped `Result` type:
+For now, let's update our function so that we are actually working with the underlying vector of bytes and not the wrapped `Result` type:

 ```rust
 fn read_version(transaction_hex: &str) -> u32 {